Apache Hop requirements, installation and configuration

 Other Java Runtimes may work but haven’t been used and tested as extensively as the Oracle and OpenJDK JREs, so you may be pioneering.
-Feel free to open a JIRA ticket if you run into issues, but please mention your JRE and version.
+Feel free to open a GitHub ticket if you run into issues, but please mention your JRE and version.

 java -version if you’re not sure which Java version is currently installed on your system.
 Your output should be similar to the one shown below.

 openjdk version "11.0.2" 2019-01-15 OpenJDK Runtime Environment 18.9 (build 11.0.2+9) OpenJDK 64-Bit Server VM 18.9 (build 11.0.2+9, mixed mode)

 JAVA_HOME environment variable for your operating system to your desired JRE installation.
 Refer to your operating system’s documentation for more information on environment variables.

 The basic installation for Apache Hop couldn’t be easier: